0x06K/GameRE/README.md

 # GameRE.
-- health cheat for cryoffear will be available soon.
+- health cheat is available for cry of fear now.